-With the exception of the most high-profile figures from this period — movie stars and prominent directors, mainly — we have been able to dig up precious little information on the talented people who shaped our movie history and our culture through low-budget, independent productions.
-We think it would be tragic to allow their legacies to fade from memory while there are still people around who can tell their stories.
+With the exception of the most high-profile figures from this period — movie stars and prominent directors, mainly — I have been able to dig up precious little information on the talented people who shaped our movie history and our culture through low-budget, independent productions.
+I think it would be tragic to allow their legacies to fade from memory while there are still people around who can tell their stories.

-We would especially like to hear from the survivors — spouses, friends, co-workers, children, grandchildren and beyond — of those who played a role in making movies at Iverson, as well as anyone who is around who has memories of Iverson.
+I would especially like to hear from the survivors — spouses, friends, co-workers, children, grandchildren and beyond — of those who played a role in making movies at Iverson, as well as anyone who is around who has memories of Iverson.

 Marcel Le Picard

 ... and others who may not yet be on the radar

 Please contact me by commenting on any of the blog entries or by e-mailing me at firstname.lastname@example.org.